MarketBuzz Podcast With Vivek Iyer: Sensex and Nifty likely to open lower today

 Mini

-Indian equity benchmarks BSE Sensex and NSE Nifty50 are likely to open lower on Thursday tracking negative moves across global markets.
-Singapore Exchange Nifty futures — an early indicator of the Nifty index — fell as much as 99 points or 0.5 percent to 18,094.5 ahead of the opening bell on Dalal Street.
+Indian equity benchmarks Sensex and Nifty50 are likely to start Wednesday's session in the red amid mixed moves in other Asian markets, though investors remained optimistic about a moderating pace of interest rate hikes following a better-than-expected inflation reading from the US.
+Singapore Exchange (SGX) Nifty futures — an early indicator of the Nifty index — dropped as much as 109.5 points or 0.6 percent to 18,385 ahead of the opening bell on Dalal Street.

-are likely to open lower on Thursday tracking negative moves across global markets.
-Singapore Exchange Nifty futures — an early indicator of the Nifty index — fell as much as 99 points or 0.5 percent to 18,094.5 ahead of the opening bell on Dalal Street.
+Indian equity benchmarks Sensex and Nifty50 are likely to start Wednesday's session in the red amid mixed moves in other Asian markets, though investors remained optimistic about a moderating pace of interest rate hikes following a better-than-expected inflation reading from the US.
+Singapore Exchange (SGX) Nifty futures — an early indicator of the Nifty index — dropped as much as 109.5 points or 0.6 percent to 18,385 ahead of the opening bell on Dalal Street.

 About MarketBuzz: The CNBCTV18.com podcast on the big themes, vital news and key events that you should know before the opening bell, powered by CNBC-TV18 anchors.
 MarketBuzz is your daily morning briefing by CNBC-TV18 research analysts and anchors Sonia Shenoy, Ekta Batra, Reema Tendulkar, Nigel D’Souza and Mangalam Maloo to kickstart your stock market investing.
 Subscribe to our free podcasts on Audioboom or listen on the featured podcast page on CNBCTV18.com.